cuzv/RRNavigationBar/README.md

 - `RRNavigationBarExcludeImpactBehaviorForClass`
 - `RRNavigationBarExcludeImpactBehaviorForInstance`

+Also, you can disable/enable pop interactive animation by manipulate ViewController's property: `rr_interactivePopGestureRecognizerDisabled`.

 ## License

 `RRNavigationBar` is available under the MIT license.
 See the LICENSE file for more info.